Why It Works

 Toward the end, you may have more filling than necessary for the 15 joong.
 What I usually do is make a special joong by placing all the stragglers into one super-sized joong for myself.
 Cook's treat!

-1 (12-ounce) package dried joong leaves (see note)
+1 (12-ounce) package dried joong leaves (see notes)

-- 1/2 pound cured pork belly (recipe)
+1/2 pound cured pork belly (recipe)

 2 teaspoons vegetable or canola oil

 4 teaspoons kosher salt

 Place joong leaves in large stockpot or Dutch oven.
 Cover with water and place on stove over high heat.
 Bring to a boil, reduce heat to medium and cook for 30 minutes.
 Drain leaves and rinse with cold water.
 Using a vegetable brush, take one leaf and scrub each side and rinse again under running water.
 Trim off stem using kitchen shears and discard.
 Repeat until all the leaves are scrubbed, rinsed and trimmed.
 Put leaves in colander, cover with a damp kitchen towel, and set aside.

-For the lap cheong: Rinse lap cheong under cold running water and drain.
+For the Lap Cheong: Rinse lap cheong under cold running water and drain.
 Cut each lap cheong in half crosswise.
 Split each half lengthwise twice into quarters (you should get 8 pieces out of each lap cheong).
 Set aside.

-For the salted duck egg yolks: If using cooked salted duck egg yolks, cut each yolk in half and set aside.
+For the Salted Duck Egg Yolks: If using cooked salted duck egg yolks, cut each yolk in half and set aside.

 If using raw salted duck egg yolk, separate whites from yolks.
 Reserve whites for another use (they will keep for 1 month in the refrigerator).
 Cut yolks in half using lightly oiled kitchen shears.

-To Assemble: Take two whole joong leaves of approximately the same size.
+To Assemble: Take 2 whole joong leaves of approximately the same size.
 Make sure there are no tears or rips in leaves.
 Leaves should curve in same direction.
 Take one joong leaf in each hand holding it horizontally in front of you while making sure the ends match each other.
 Overlap edge of one leaf onto center spine of other leaf.
 Hold overlapping leaves together with your thumb in the center of the leaves and fold in half.

 Fold bottom half inch of leaf upwards and tuck under thumb to create pocket inside leaves for joong.
 Hold the folded leaves in one hand and then use the other hand to open the leaves to make the pocket inside.

 Add third joong leaf by wrapping it around top of the two leaves in order to extend the height of the joong.
 You will be using this leaf to close everything up.
 Take outer edge of third leaf and fold it towards the center, sealing the joong.
 The joong should now be sealed at one end and open at the other.

 Smooth out leaves towards open end and then gather all the ends, fold them towards the center and hold down with your thumb.
 Be firm, but do not rip or tear leaves.
 If leaves tear, start over.
-Secure the with kitchen twine by making several loops around joong and securing with knot.
+Secure with kitchen twine by making several loops around joong and securing with a knot.
 Pat finished joong with hands on both sides to compact.
 Repeat until joong leaves and filling are finished.
-Excess joong leaves can be dried at room temperature on a wire cooling rack and reused
+Excess joong leaves can be dried at room temperature on a wire cooling rack and reused.

 Layer finished joong in a large stockpot and cover with water.
 Place on stove over high heat, cover, and bring to a boil.
 Reduce heat to medium.
 Cook for 2 1/2 hours, topping up pot with boiling water to keep joong submerged and rotating joong every hour to promote even cooking.

-Extra joong can be stored in refrigerator for up to one week or in freezer for several months.
+Remove joong and drain in colander set in sink.
+Allow to rest for 10 minutes.
+Cut open parcels and serve immediately with soy sauce.
+Extra joong can be stored in refrigerator for up to 1 week or in freezer for several months.
 To reheat, place in simmering water until heated through.